 Set realistic expectations

-As a pet owner, teething is something you have to prepare for from the get-go.
+As a pet owner, you must prepare for teething from the get-go.

-If you believe that your dog is exceptionally well behaved and shall deal with teething pains without ruining your things, you shall be disappointed in the end.
+You will be disappointed if you believe your dog is exceptionally well-behaved and can deal with teething pains without ruining your things.

 Our advice?
 Don’t wait for your pup to shred your belongings.
 Instead, be proactive.